sonelu/roboglia/README.md

 we will showcase it on this page.
 Please
 [open an issue](https://github.com/sonelu/roboglia/issues/new) with title "Showcase of robot" and provide us with information about your robot.
-You can send us links to the documentaion or code of the robot and one picture (link to an public one) that we could use in the showcase.
+You can send us links to the documentation or code of the robot and one picture (link to an public one) that we could use in the showcase.
 If you want to provide an email address for contact we will be more than happy to include that too.